Food hygiene inspection and ratings

 National Food Hygiene Rating Scheme

-South Cambridgeshire District Council has adopted the national Food Hygiene Rating Scheme (FHRS) as devised by the Food Standards Agency.
+We have adopted the national Food Hygiene Rating Scheme (FHRS) from the Food Standards Agency.

 The scheme helps customers to choose where to eat out or shop for food by giving information about the hygiene standards in restaurants, pubs, cafés, takeaways, hotels and other places you eat, as well as supermarkets and other food shops.